Galveston County area assistance programs.

 The Galveston Salvation Army offers several programs and resources for people who need help.
 Some of the services they offer to qualified individuals includes.
 Phone (409) 763-1691.

-- Food and energy bills - The Salvation Army provide cash assistance for paying rent, preventing evictions and providing utility bill payment assistance.
+- Free food, rent and energy bills - The Salvation Army provide cash assistance for paying rent, preventing evictions and providing utility bill payment assistance.

 - Food Pantries - People who are struggling, whether families, senior citizens or individuals are eligible to receive free groceries and food boxes containing nutritious food items.

-- Clothing and household items - Receive free or discounted clothes and other household products.
+- Clothing and household items - Receive free or discounted clothes, school supplies or backpacks and other household products.

-- Christmas Assistance - Receive meals for the holiday, or gifts for your children.
+- Christmas Assistance - Receive meals for the holiday, or Christmas gifts for your children.

 - Continue with Salvation Army Galveston assistance programs.